Maximum drawdown, recovery, and momentum: Performance and risk profiles of alternative strategies

 \subsubsection{Monthly momentum strategies}

 Contrary to the weekly strategies, maximum drawdown measures improve predictability on price momentum in the S\&P 500 universe.
-Summary statistics in Table \ref{tbl_daily_summary_stat_risk_mddr_momentum_monthly_6_6_momentum_us_spx} show that maximum drawdown-related momentum portfolios exhibit better performances than other portfolios.
-In particular, the CM portfolio, the best performer among all the alternative strategies, achieves the monthly return of 0.498\% and the standard deviation of 7.303\%, while the monthly return of 0.480\% and the standard deviation of 6.835\% are obtained by the traditional momentum strategy.
-The CMR portfolio of monthly 0.483\% in average is also followed in the performance measure by the benchmark strategy.
-Opposite to the drawdown portfolios, poorer performances with smaller standard deviations are scored by the recovery-associated portfolios, such as the R, the RM and the CR portfolios.
-In particular, momentum predicted by the recovery criterion is negligible.
+Table \ref{tbl_daily_summary_stat_risk_mddr_momentum_monthly_6_6_momentum_us_spx} shows that maximum drawdown-related momentum portfolios exhibit more profitable performance than other portfolios.
+In particular, the CM portfolio, the best performer among all the alternative strategies, achieves the monthly return of 0.498\% and the volatility of 7.303\%, while the monthly return of 0.480\% and the standard deviation of 6.835\% are obtained by the traditional momentum strategy.
+Moreover, the CM portfolio is less exposed to extreme events with the lower kurtosis than the benchmark.
+The CMR portfolio of monthly 0.483\% on average is also followed in the performance measure by the benchmark strategy.
+Opposite to the drawdown portfolios, poorer performances with smaller standard deviations are gained by the recovery-associated portfolios such as the R, the RM and the CR portfolios.
+In particular, momentum yielded by the recovery criterion is negligible.